Whirly-glows

 If I attach meaning to any single image from my boyhood era of Christmas times, it is cemented to one Christmas tree ornament we used each year – our whirly-glows.
 I’m sure that’s what we called them; turns out, they are Whirl-Glo by brand name…I prefer my boyhood nomenclature for them…

 They were little paper lamp-shade-like structures, carousels, perhaps 2-3 inches in height and the same diameter.
 The top of each whirly-glow had a grommet into which the folds of the shade were collected.
 At the underside of that hub or centre was a small notch facing downward.
 That notch served as the point of insertion of paper cones or pin-caps – see the two pictured in front of the green box above – that fitted over a single Christmas tree light bulb.
 Each cap or cone had a straight pin pointing upward from the top of the cone; the carousel could be set at its centre-point on the cone pin-tip.
-Once the cone was set on a Christmas tree light – always Noma lights? – a deft finger swipe would rotate the carousel and when the lights were glowing, the carousels turned automatically from the heat rising from each light bulb.
+Once the cone was set on a Christmas tree light – always Noma lights? – a deft finger swipe would rotate the carousel and when the lights were glowing, the carousels turned automatically from the heat radiating from each light bulb.
 Each carousel was decorated – reindeer and other images – that produced the illusion of movement as each mini-shade whirled slowly, the back-light giving visual relief to the moving images.

 I don’t remember what images were on our whirly-glows; what I do recall is my absolute fascination with them watching them for minutes or just passing by the tree giving a furtive glance to the light-bulb circumnavigating shades.
 If a string of light bulbs were not working because of one bulb burning out thereby shutting down the current to all bulbs in the string, then the whirly-glows ceased to function.
 I considered it both a duty and personal triumph to find the offending bulb and reignite the string to reinvigorate the carousels.